world-federation-of-advertisers/planning-evaluation-framework/README.md

   --runner=direct \
   --direct_running_mode=multi_processing
 ```

+Note that if you're using a Python version not supported by Dataflow as listed [here](https://cloud.google.com/dataflow/docs/concepts/sdk-worker-dependencies#sdk-for-python), add `--experiment use_unsupported_python_version` in the command above.

 For running with the Dataflow runner, make sure the data is uploaded to your bucket in Google Cloud Storage, i.e. `gs://<bucket_name>/<subpath/to/data_design_dir>`, before running the command below:
 ```